Rotherham Corporation Tramways

 Rotherham Corporation Tramways Tram No 6 and crew

-An enlargement of the above image showing the conductor and motorman, both of whom are clearly wearing uniforms, but with flat caps, suggesting that official headwear was late in arriving.
+An enlargement of the above image showing the conductor and the motorman, both of whom are clearly wearing uniforms, but with flat caps, suggesting that official headwear was late in arriving.

 Rotherham Corporation Tramways Tram No 15 Thrybergh